← Back to Writing

 }

-The problem isn't that your team can't write cleanup code.
-The problem is that ad hoc compensation doesn't compose.
+The problem is that ad hoc compensation gets messy.
 Every workflow re-derives the same questions from scratch — can this be undone? how? what if the undo fails? — and answers them inline, inconsistently, without an audit trail.

 What changes with Unwind